Accuraty/AccuMap/README.md

 ### Installing the app

 You can install the app straight forward with the same process as any standard 2sxc app.
-Download the Zip and import it.
+Download the Zip from the Releases and import it.
 Check out the ["Installing Counter" checklist](https://azing.org/2sxc/r/wD0h-932) as a quick reminder.

 ### Customizing the app